Aiven-Labs/pgvector-find-faces-talk/slides/README.rst

 ~~~~~~~~~~~~

 I created some slides around pgvector and indexing, but they made the talk too
 long.
-The corresponding text is still in the notes, and the slides are in
+The corresponding text is still in the notes, and the
 slides are in `<slides-on-indexing.rst>`_ and `<slides-on-indexing.pdf>`_.

 The notes